 Our operational and financial results can be significantly impacted by changes in the price and availability of aircraft fuel.
 To provide adequate supplies of fuel, the Company routinely enters into purchase contracts that are customarily indexed to market prices for aircraft fuel, and the Company generally has some ability to cover short-term fuel supply and infrastructure disruptions at some major demand locations.
 The Company's current strategy is to not enter into transactions to hedge fuel price volatility, although the Company regularly reviews its policy based on market conditions and other factors.
-The Company's 2023 forecasted fuel consumption is presently approximately 4.3 billion gallons, and based on this forecast, a one-dollar change in the price of a barrel of aircraft fuel would change the Company's annual fuel expense by approximately \$102 million.
+A one-dollar change in the price of a barrel of aircraft fuel would change the Company's 2024 projected fuel expense by approximately \$100 million.

 Foreign Currency.
 The Company generates revenues and incurs expenses in numerous foreign currencies.
 Changes in foreign currency exchange rates impact the Company's results of operations through changes in the dollar value of foreign currency-denominated operating revenues and expenses.
-Some of the Company's more significant foreign currency exposures include the Canadian dollar, European euro, British pound, Japanese yen, Chinese renminbi and Mexican peso.
+Some of the Company's more significant foreign currency exposures include the Canadian dollar, European euro, Japanese yen, Chinese renminbi, Brazilian real and Mexican peso.
 The Company's current strategy is to not enter into transactions to hedge its foreign currency exposure, although the Company regularly reviews its policy based on market conditions and other factors.

-The result of a uniform 1% strengthening in the value of the U.S. dollar from December 31, 2022 levels relative to each of the currencies in which the Company has foreign currency exposure would result in a decrease in pre-tax income of approximately \$17 million for the year ending December 31, 2023.
-This sensitivity analysis was prepared based upon projected 2023 foreign currency-denominated revenues and expenses as of December 31, 2022.
+The result of a uniform 1% strengthening in the value of the U.S. dollar from December 31, 2023 levels relative to each of the currencies in which the Company has foreign currency exposure would result in a decrease in pre-tax income of approximately \$16 million for the year ending December 31, 2024.
+This sensitivity analysis was prepared based upon projected 2024 foreign currency-denominated revenues and expenses as of December 31, 2023.